swcarpentry/DEPRECATED-boot-camps/python/testing/Readme.md

     return total/length
 ```

-Sometimes tests they are functions alongside the function definitions
+Sometimes tests are functions alongside the function definitions
 they are testing.

 ```python